umbraco/UmbracoDocs/12/umbraco-vendr/packages/checkout/getting-started/useful-links.md

 ---
 title: Useful Links
-description: Useful links for Vendr Checkout, an add-on package for Vendr, the eCommerce solution for Umbraco v8+
+description: Useful links for Vendr Checkout, an add-on package for Vendr, the eCommerce solution for Umbraco.
 ---

 As well as the content found in these docs, here are a few useful links that might come in handy should you wish to learn more about the Vendr Checkout package itself.